Charging your electric vehicle from the grid or your solar battery?

 We drive a Tesla Model 3 standard range with 70kWh battery and a 7kW home EV charger linked to our solar panels.

 Our example driver is intelligent and plugs in his car every day for a top up charge.
-He plugs in on Saturday and uses an EO Mini Pro Solar to identify solar generation.
+He plugs in on Saturday and uses an Ocular IQ Solar to identify solar generation.
 His home solar system produces a surplus generation of 30kWh over the weekend and this tops up his Tesla.
-Please note the EO Mini Pro is solar matching and will also require a grid connection to protect the vehicles battery when solar production is very low from micro charging.
+(Please note the Ocular IQ Solar works through CT Clamps to identify excess solar and will require a grid connection to protect the vehicles battery when solar production is very low from micro charging.)

 He then goes to work every day and plugs in everyday when he returns from work.
 He uses around 3kWh of the homes battery before the grid supplements the electricity.
 He plugs in on Friday but schedules’ his smart home solar charger to turn on when the sun shines on Saturday.